Fruit Roll-Ups

-Fruit Roll-Ups is a brand of fruit snack that debuted in grocery stores across America in 1983.
-It is a flat, pectin-based, fruit-flavored snack rolled into a tube, spread on a backing sheet of cellophane to prevent the product from sticking to itself.
+Fruit Roll-Ups is a fruit-flavored snack brand first sold in grocery stores in 1979 by General Mills under its Fruit Corners label.

+The product is a flat, corn-syrup-based, fruit-flavored sheet rolled into a tube and laid on cellophane to keep it from sticking to itself.

-Fruit Roll-Ups are manufactured by General Mills and distributed under the Betty Crocker brand in the American market and under the Uncle Tobys brand in Australia.
-Several similar products have been marketed by General Mills and by other companies, notably under the Kellogg's brand in the UK as Fruit Winders.
+Today, Fruit Roll-Ups remain manufactured by General Mills and distributed under the Betty Crocker brand in the United States and under the Uncle Tobys brand in Australia.
+Several similar products have been marketed by General Mills and by other companies.